Auburn-CWS/.github/profile/README.md

 </p>

 <p align="center">
-  This is where we collaborate and store our code.
+  This is where we develop and store our code.
 </p>

 <table align="center">